cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/setting-up-microbiomestat-installation-and-data-preparation/laying-the-foundation-creating-the-microbiomestat-data-object/importing-data-from-qiime2-into-microbiomestat.md

 ---
 description: >-
-  This guide provides a step-by-step method for importing QIIME2 data structures into the MicrobiomeStat data object.
+  This guide provides a step-by-step method for importing QIIME2 data into the MicrobiomeStat data object.
 ---

 # Importing Data from QIIME2 into MicrobiomeStat

-To effectively utilize the capabilities of MicrobiomeStat, it's essential to ensure your data is in a compatible format.
-This guide details the process to convert QIIME2 data structures into MicrobiomeStat's required data object.
+This guide details the process to import QIIME2 data  into MicrobiomeStat's required data object.

 The provided files represent essential QIIME2 artifacts and metadata required for microbiome data analysis: